IEvangelist/docs-aspire/docs/whats-new/dotnet-aspire-9.2.md

 - [.NET Aspire support policy](https://dotnet.microsoft.com/platform/support/policy/aspire): Important unique product life cycle details.

 ## ⬆️ Upgrade to .NET Aspire 9.2

+> [!IMPORTANT]
+> If you are using `azd` to deploy Azure PostgreSQL or Azure SQL Server, you now have to configure Azure Managed Identities.
+For more information, see [breaking changes](#-breaking-changes).

 Moving between minor releases of .NET Aspire is simple: